Learning Love

 Self-interest, hunger, sex, and desire are not love.

-Yet beyond personal desire, all of us know that we need love.
+Yet, beyond personal desire, we all know that we need love.

 Love is taught.